Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be transferred past the external memory interface in a second.
-It is worked out by multiplying the bus width by its memory speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of megabytes per second) that can be moved over the external memory interface in one second.
+It's worked out by multiplying the card's interface width by the speed of its memory.
+In the case of DDR memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the faster the card will be in general.
 It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices